apache/orc/site/_posts/2019-01-10-add-dongjoon.md

 categories: [team]
 ---

-The ORC PMC is happy to add Dongjoon Hyun as an ORC committer for his work on improving ORC's integration to Spark.
+The ORC PMC is happy to add Dongjoon Hyun as an ORC committer for the work on improving ORC's integration to Spark.

 Thank you for your work on ORC, Dongjoon!